 Cinder is a neutered male high-content wolf-dog which means he looks and acts like a wolf but has some dog in his history.
 He came to Wild Spirit in the Fall of 2014 after running free in Arizona.

+Currently Cinder lives with female mid-content wolfdog, Mika.
 Cinder previously lived with high-content wolfdog, Riot, and he absolutely adored her.
 With her help, he became more social with the animal care team.
-After Riot’s passing he now has a new companion, Tehya who is starting to learn to be social from Cinder.
+After Riot’s passing Cinder was paired with new rescue Tehya, who passed away in June, 2022.

 Cinder is one of the few rescues we have who has had a DNA test.
 He looked so much like a wolf, Fish & Game had him tested and the results had “dog markers.”
 He and Riot were also featured in an article by The Dodo.